Parishes and dependencies of Antigua and Barbuda

 Antigua and Barbuda is an island nation made up of: Antigua island, which is divided into six parishes; and of the two dependencies of Barbuda island and Redonda island.

 Although Barbuda and Redonda are called dependencies, they are integral parts of the state, making them essentially administrative divisions.
 Dependency is simply their title.
 Redonda was annexed into Saint John and unlike Barbuda, is not an autonomous island, instead, it is a first-level administrative division subordinate to Saint John.
 Barbuda is sometimes referred to as the "parish of Holy Trinity" in relation to the parishes on Antigua in vital records and the education system.

 History

 Antigua's first-level administrative divisions were based on Divisions, which were later joined to form the island's five parishes.
 Prior to the creation of parishes, Divisions served as the basis for Antigua's administrative divisions.
-Despite the fact that divisions have never been eliminated, major divisions have now taken over the role of becoming Antigua's second-level administrative divisions.
+Despite the fact that divisions have never been eliminated, they are very rarely mentioned.

 On 24 August 1681, the five founding parishes of Antigua—Saint John, Saint Mary, Saint Paul, and Saint Philip and Saint Peter—were formally organised.
 In 1725, Saint Peter was divided into the Saint Peter as it is known today and Saint George.

 The office of "justice" served as the top government official in parishes in the past; but, this role is no longer held in any parishes.
 Each parish also had a vestry.
+While formally abolished on 17 December 1873 by the Parochial Board Act of 1873, vestries met until as late as 1899.
+Vestries were elected at the parish church.
+The Parochial Board Act replaced vestries with parochial boards that were to be appointed by the governor.
+These boards had a chair who regulated their proceedings.
+The powers of these boards were inherited from those of the vestries.
+In 1878 the law was amended in relation to their taxation powers.